 There is a growing amount of Asian restaurants in Tallinn – some are excellent, some are not as excellent.
-There are a couple of great Asian restaurants in the Old Town, but the location unfortunately makes them a bit pricey.
-This is why I got extremely excited when I heard that a new Asian-inspired restaurant recently opened in Telliskivi – one of the most hipster-areas of Tallinn.
+There are a couple of great Asian restaurants in Old Town, but the location unfortunately makes them a bit pricey.
+This is why I got extremely excited when I heard that a new Asian-inspired restaurant had opened in Telliskivi – one of the most hipster-areas of Tallinn.

 Lendav Taldrik (the flying saucer or the flying plate – whichever way you wish to interpret the Estonian name) offers delicious meals from the Far East in a quirky, but comfortable location.
 I especially enjoy their Indian dishes, such as Tarka Dal and Palak Paneer.
 The prices are very reasonable as well, and they even have a daily offer normally for less than € 4.